haskell/cabal/Cabal/doc/developing-packages.markdown

     setup described in the section on [system-dependent parameters](#system-dependent-parameters).

+`cpp-options:` _token list_
+:   Command-line arguments for pre-processing Haskell code.
+Applies to
+    haskell source and other pre-processed Haskell source like .hsc .chs.
+    Does not apply to C code, that's what cc-options is for.

 `ld-options:` _token list_
 :   Command-line arguments to be passed to the linker.
 Since the
     arguments are compiler-dependent, this field is more useful with the